cavidparker/Machine-Learning-Practice/README.md

 In simple regression we try to minimise the error rate.
 While in SVR we try to fit the error within a certain threshold.

 ## Decision Tree Regression :
+Decision Tree is a decision-making tool that uses a flowchart-like tree structure or is a model of decisions and all of their possible results, including outcomes, input costs and utility

 ## Random Forest regression :